waynewangyuxuan/dp_sp25_proj1/README.md

 #### Performance
 - Test Accuracy: 83.64% (with Test-Time Augmentation)
 - Model Size: ~2.8M parameters
 - Training Time: ~2.5 hours on a single GPU

+### 3. Hybrid ResNet with SE and Stochastic Depth

+A combined model that leverages both Squeeze-and-Excitation blocks and stochastic depth:

+- Similar architecture to the enhanced ResNet
+- Includes SE blocks for channel attention
+- Uses stochastic depth for regularization
+- Combines the benefits of both approaches

+#### Performance
+- Test Accuracy: 84.21%
+- Model Size: ~2.9M parameters
+- Training Time: ~2.5 hours on a single GPU

 ## Training Process